2 Years After Burn Pit Law, Veterans See Improvements But Challenges Persist

 image-5681548

-“The PACT Act provided hope, care, and presumptive service connection for hundreds of thousands of veterans, including some K2 veterans.
-But because of the unique and toxic environment at K2 and the myriad diseases presenting since 2001, K2 veterans represent a gap in coverage by existing legislation and policies and deserve immediate and comprehensive action,” SFF wrote Mr. McDonough in an April letter.
+“The PACT Act provided hope, care, and presumptive service connection for hundreds of thousands of veterans, including some K2 veterans,” the SFF wrote to Mr. McDonough in an April letter.
+“But because of the unique and toxic environment at K2 and the myriad diseases presenting since 2001, K2 veterans represent a gap in coverage by existing legislation and policies and deserve immediate and comprehensive action.”

 image-5681455

-A Stronghold Freedom Foundation activist stands with signs with hazardous materials warnings similar to those seen around the Karshi-Khanabad Air Base in Uzbekistan, on Capitol Hill in an undated photo.
-(Courtesy of Stronghold Freedom Foundation)
+A Stronghold Freedom Foundation activist stands with signs with hazardous materials warnings similar to those seen around the Karshi–Khanabad Air Base in Uzbekistan, on Capitol Hill, in an undated photo.
+Courtesy of Stronghold Freedom Foundation

-SFF followed up in a May letter, pointing to specific legal authorities Mr. McDonough could cite to expand coverage to K2 veterans.
-SFF Executive President Matt Erpelding sees some signs of progress with the VA.
+The SFF followed up with a May letter, pointing to specific legal authorities that Mr. McDonough could cite to expand coverage to K2 veterans.

-“At very senior levels of the VA, we’ve been able to have conversations on a regular basis, and they definitely know K2 and the importance of it,” Mr. Erpelding said in a phone interview.
+“At very senior levels of the VA, we’ve been able to have conversations on a regular basis, and they definitely know K2 and the importance of it,” SFF Executive President Matt Erpelding said in a phone interview.
+He said that the SFF sees some signs of progress with the VA.

-Mr. Erpelding and SFF hope the VA secretary will soon direct the department to compensate K2 veterans for more of the illnesses they’ve experienced.
+Mr. Erpelding and the SFF hope the VA secretary will soon direct the department to compensate K2 veterans for more of the illnesses they’ve experienced.

 AD